 Just before the song, several trolls demonstrate their accomplishments:

-It's brief, but one of the Duke's guards (the beardless one), appears to have an attraction to Elsa after he sees her magic.
+It's brief, but one of the Duke's guards (the beardless one to be precise) appears to have an attraction to Elsa after he sees her abilities.

 Hans saying some of his brothers pretended he was invisible when he was younger.
 That's kind of how older brothers are, but the fact that they did it for years...Though Word of God makes it inherently less funny when revealing that Hans' brothers' bullying was part of why he turned out to be such a sociopath in the first place.